linkeddatacenter/kees/README.md

 ## SPARQL service requirements

 A KEES compliant [SPARQL service](https://www.w3.org/TR/sparql11-service-description/) SHOULD expose the **kees:guard** feature.
-If a this feature is present,
+If this feature is present,
-the SPARQL endpoint MUST return the http *503 Error* when someone try to query a RDF Store that is not in the *safe* state.
+the SPARQL endpoint MUST return the http *503 Error* when someone tries to query an RDF Store that is not in the *safe* state.
 A KEES compliant SPARQL endpoint SHOULD disable the guard feature if the http header "X-KEES-guard: disable" is present in the HTTP request.

-A KEES compliant SPARQL service SHOULD alwais provide optimized http caching information [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html).
+A KEES compliant SPARQL service SHOULD always provide optimized http caching information [as described in Section 13 of RFC2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html).

 ## KEES agent requirements